iainelder/aws-org-inventory/README.md

 Try doing those with AWS Config!

+The successful command outputs a CSV file to standard out.
+(TODO: show example of columns from each of the example commands)

 ## Advanced example

 Say you need to collect inventory about AWS Config itself.
 You want to know which config recorders exist and how the delivery streams are configured.
 You want to do this across multiple regions and multiple organizations.